- Serhat Ahmed

 Cost of having a baby in Australia

-Giving birth in Australia without health insurance can be pricey if you are a foreigner with no coverage.
-Without private health insurance, you will be responsible for paying the following average costs out-of-pocket.
+Giving birth in Australia without health insurance coverage can be very pricey!
+If you’re not eligible for Medicare, make sure to get private health insurance — or you’ll be responsible for paying the following average costs out-of-pocket.

 If you use a public hospital, your fees will generally be lower than with private care.